cerkah/workshops/README.md

 [Wireshark](https://github.com/cerkah/workshops/tree/b9a6a5181a433088839fb4de96bc98887d6feeab/wireshark)<br><br>

 > [!NOTE]
 > Workshops are approximately 2 hours each.
-The lab guide is the included text (.txt) file
+The lab guide is the included text (.txt) file.